 Jay Collier

-In 1985, I moved into post-production, first as a news editor, then as promotion editor, where I assembled multi-program promos.
+In 1985, I moved into post-production, first as a news editor, then as a promotion editor, where I assembled multi-program promos.

 From Jay Collier — 9/16/2010

-I was honored when Don Hallock accepted my offer to publish this Web site back in 2007, and I’m pleased to be able to rebuild it to allow more opportunities for participation.
+I was honored when Don Hallock accepted my offer to publish this Web site back in 2007, and I’m pleased to be able to expand it to allow more opportunities for participation.
 I’d like to thank, especially, Fred Barzyk and David Atwood for their guidance and support over the past years.

 Each generation of WGBH staff stands on the shoulders of those who came before, and I have learned a lot from this creative bunch who put WGBH on the map.